Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Final Consumption Expenditure data was reported at 1,078.138 USD bn in 2020.
 This records a decrease from the previous number of 1,083.828 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Final Consumption Expenditure data is updated yearly, averaging 435.284 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Final Consumption Expenditure data is updated yearly, averaging 435.284 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 1,083.828 USD bn in 2019 and a record low of 136.865 USD bn in 1960.
 AU: GDP: 2010 Price: USD: Final Consumption Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range